misirlioglusude/misirlioglusude/README.md

 💻 Who am I?

 I just received my degree in software engineering from Atılım University in Ankara, Turkey.
 I am passionate about creating innovative solutions and tackling complex challenges.
-I'm really interested in artificial intelligence (AI) and data science, and I like to use technology to analyze data for insights and make wise decisions.
+I'm really interested in artificial intelligence (AI), data science and software testing, and I like to use technology to analyze data for insights and make wise decisions.
 I also like to keep learning new skills and contributing to open-source projects.

 📬 Let's Connect!